 Hedges of net investments in foreign operations are accounted for whereby any gain or loss on the hedging instruments relating to the effective portion of the hedge is recognized in other comprehensive income.
 The gain or loss relating to an ineffective portion is recognized immediately in the consolidated income statement within finance income or expense respectively.
 Gains and losses accumulated in other comprehensive income are recycled to the consolidated income statement when the foreign operation is disposed of.
-A loss of \$54 million (2021: \$51 million) was recognized in relation to net investments in the consolidated statement of comprehensive income.
-The amount that has been recognized in the consolidated income statement due to ineffectiveness is \$1 million (2021: \$1 million).
+A gain of \$38 million (2022: loss of \$54 million) was recognized in relation to net investments in the consolidated statement of comprehensive income.
+The amount that has been recognized in the consolidated income statement due to ineffectiveness is \$1 million (2022: \$1 million).